What Is Supply ?

 Supply refers to the quantity of goods or services that firms are able to make available or offer to customers.
-It is influenced by several factors such as time, production cost, technology, government policy etc.
+It is influenced by several factors (also called determinants of supply) such as time, production cost, technology, government policy etc.

 The most common factors or determinants of supply can be described as follows: